En / Ru

 “Zaseki” is a strip of forest that is 20 to 30 km wide.

 We were taking a walk on an eco-path.
-Even though there are a lot of animals in the forest - boars, hares, moose, roes, wolves (over two hundred, by the way), badgers, wolverines, and lynx - we for sure didn’t see any.
+Even though there are a lot of animals in the forest — wild boars, hares, moose, roe deer, foxes, wolves (over two hundred, by the way), badgers, wolverines and lynx — we certainly didn’t see any.
 Only the tracks.
-Most of them were left by bison.
+Most of them had been left by bison.
 They are fast runners and can speed up quickly.
-If the creatures are frightened, their hooves spread, and the tracks help to identify that the bison fled.
-It becomes obvious that poachers had been to the forest, or maybe they were scared away by wolves.
+If the creatures are frightened, their hooves spread, and the tracks help to tell that the bison fled.
+It became obvious that poachers had been in the forest, or maybe they were scared away by wolves.

-Sergey proudly showed us the forest and the oak grove where really old trees could be found, 200-400 years old, 4 girths wide.
-I noticed that some trees are burned on the inside.
+Sergey proudly showed us the forest and the oak grove where really old trees could be found — 200–400 years old and four arm-spans wide.
+I noticed that some trees were burned on the inside.
 “Could that be from lightning?”
 I wondered.
 “Of course not, that is from marten hunting in the 80s.
-They set the hollow, where the marten lived, on fire, and then lured the animal out and let the dogs catch it.
-A marten’s skin was worth up to 100 rubles in the USSR.
-A beaver’s was 300.
+They set the hollow where the marten lived on fire, and then lured the animal out and let the dogs catch it.
+A marten’s skin was worth up to 100 roubles in the USSR.
+A beaver’s was 300.”
 The beavers couldn’t be found anywhere at that time,” Sergey answered.

 It was calm in the forest.
-I would like to see a wonderful snowy fairy tale for sure, but winter was too warm that year and lacked any precipitation.
-I remembered that these places were depicted by Ivan Turgenev in “A Sportsman’s Sketches” ("The Hunting Sketches”) almost nothing had changed since then.
+I would have liked to see a wonderful snowy fairy tale for sure, but winter was too warm that year and had little snow.
+I remembered that Ivan Turgenev described these places in “A Sportsman’s Sketches” (“The Hunting Sketches”): almost nothing had changed since then.
 Only the bison appeared.

 After walking and breathing the fresh forest air, Sergey and I returned to one of the feeders.
 The nature reserve manager decided to install another camera trap for a couple of weeks.
-“Who is usually caught on camera, besides the bison?”
+“Who usually gets caught on camera, besides the bison?”
 I wondered.
-“A lynx was spotted recently, black storks, literally a meter away.
-Those are hard to find”.
-“Just like the bison”, I thought.
+“A lynx was caught on camera recently, and black storks were filmed literally a metre away.
+Those are hard to find.”
+“Just like the bison,” I thought.
 We haven’t been able to spot a wild group, not even from afar.

-• How to get to Kaluzhskiye Zaseki Nature Reserve: By car from Moscow, the distance is 320 km and the journey takes about 4 hours, it depends on the traffic though.
+• How to get to Kaluzhskiye Zaseki Nature Reserve: by car from Moscow.
+The distance is 320 km and the journey takes about 4 hours, depending on traffic.

 • The information centre for Kaluzhskiye Zaseki is located in Ulyanovo Village, Bol’shaya Sovetskaya St., 75

-• The best season to observe the bison: Between December and March, when it is difficult for the animals to find food under the snow and they come to the feeders.
-In warm seasons the bison head into the forest.
+• The best season to observe the bison: between December and March, when it is difficult for the animals to find food under the snow and they come to the feeders.
+In the warm seasons, the bison head into the forest.

-• Photographers should organise their photoshoot before arriving, 24 hours before arriving at the nature reserve, via e-mail or phone.
+• Photographers should organise their photoshoot 24 hours before arriving at the nature reserve, via e-mail or phone.
 Night photoshoots are available as well.
-The price for a car rental for 4 people is 2700 roubles, for 8 people it is 5600.
-The price is per each shooting day, from 9 am to 5 pm.

 • There are three eco-paths in the nature reserve, but only two of them are open at the moment.